zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/setup-env/setup-env.md

 `ssh -i ~/Downloads/ssh-key-2020-09-xx.key -o IdentityAgent=none opc@158.xxx.xxx.xxx`

 💡 Some OS (ex.
-OSX) might refuse to establish the conncetion, and complain about your private key's permissions being too loose (ex.
+OSX) might refuse to establish the connection, and complain about your private key's permissions being too loose (ex.
 "WARNING: UNPROTECTED PRIVATE KEY FILE!").
 If that's the case, make sure to adjust your private key's permissions so that it can't be read by others:

  `chmod 400 ~/Downloads/ssh-key-2020-xxx.key`